These 5-Ingredient Pumpkin Protein Pancakes are a healthy and delicious breakfast idea that can be frozen and reheated in the toaster.

 - Whey protein powder – I use whey protein powder in this recipe; this is the only type of protein powder that can be used with this recipe.
 Here is the protein powder I use.

-- Pumpkin spice – you can make your own using a blend of cinnamon, nutmeg and ginger.
+- Pumpkin spice – make your own using a blend of cinnamon, nutmeg and ginger.

 - Baking powder – there’s no real substitute for baking powder and it’s pretty essential to the recipe.